Saeed Blacknall

-Saeed Raashad Blacknall (born March 17, 1996) is an American football wide receiver who is a free agent.
-He played college football at Penn State, where he was given the nickname, "Megatron, Jr.", after former Detroit Lions wide receiver, Calvin Johnson.
+Saeed Raashad Blacknall (born March 17, 1996) is an American former professional football player who was a wide receiver for the National Football League (NFL).
+He played college football for the Penn State Nittany Lions.

-Early years
+Early life

 Blacknall attended high school at Manalapan High School in Englishtown, New Jersey, where he also lettered in running track and field other than football accolades.

-While playing football at Manalapan he helped his team to a combined 32-5 record during final three seasons and compiled nearly 2,000 receiving yards and 35 touchdowns.
+While playing football at Manalapan he helped his team to a combined 32–5 record during final three seasons and compiled nearly 2,000 receiving yards and 35 touchdowns.
 During his senior year, he won the Central Jersey Group IV State Sectional Championship in the 55m dash competing on the school's indoor track & field team.
-Blacknall was selected to the "All-Americans - Junior All-Americans" and was named "Player of the Game" four times by MaxPreps.
+Blacknall was selected to the "All-Americans – Junior All-Americans" and was named "Player of the Game" four times by MaxPreps.

 Blacknall was ranked the fifth senior prospect of New Jersey by The Ledger 50 and was a Second Team All-State selection.

 Blacknall was rated as a four-star recruit and committed to Penn State University to play college football.
 He originally committed to Rutgers before changing to Penn State.

 During his high school career, Blacknall was named a two-time all-state selection, while earning first-team all-region, all-district and All-Shore Conference honors for three-straight years.

 He was also selected to play in the Semper Fidelis All-American Bowl on January 5, 2014 and the USA U-19 All-American Game as a member of U.S. Under-19 National Team roster.

 He was rated a four-star recruit by all four major recruiting services (ESPN, Rivals, Scout and 247Sports).
 ESPN.com, Scout.com and 247Sports.com ranked him among the top-150 recruits nationally.
 ESPN.com rated him a top-five recruit in New Jersey at (No. 3), Rivals.com (No. 4) and 247Sports.com (No. 3).

 College career

 Blacknall played four seasons for the Nittany Lions, playing in 48 games and starting 15 games, under the guidance of James Franklin.

-Blacknall appeared in the first four seasons (2014 – 2017) of Unrivaled: The Penn State Football Story, presented by Pepsi, a weekly 30-minute preview show that debuted on Thursday, August 28, two days before the Nittany Lions met UCF in the Croke Park Classic.
+Blacknall appeared in the first four seasons (2014–2017) of Unrivaled: The Penn State Football Story, presented by Pepsi, a weekly 30-minute preview show that debuted on Thursday, August 28, two days before the Nittany Lions met UCF in the Croke Park Classic.

 Preceded by Penn State Football 2013 – The Next Chapter, it aired on WPSU-TV including several other outlets and became nominated for several Mid-Atlantic Emmy Awards.

 On January 8, 2020, Blacknall received an Honorable Mention as one of the top Penn State wide receivers of the 2010s decade on RoarLionsRoar.com.